 Funafuti is an atoll that forms the capital of the island nation of Tuvalu.
 Funafuti has an airstrip, hotel (Vaiaku Langi Hotel), and administrative buildings, as well as homes, constructed both in the traditional manner, out of palm fronds, and more recently out of cement blocks.
 Tuvalu is an island group consisting of nine coral atolls in the South Pacific Ocean, about one-half of the way from Hawaii to Australia.
 Tropical; moderated by easterly trade winds (March to November); westerly gales and heavy rain (November to March).
 Low-lying and narrow coral atolls.
 The official languages are English and Tuvaluan.
 The main religion is Christianity.
 The economy of Tuvalu suffers from its remoteness and lack of economies of scale.
 Virtually the only jobs in the islands that pay a steady wage or salary are with the government.
 Subsistence farming and fishing remain the primary economic activities, particularly off the capital island of Funafuti.
 There is no apparent large income disparity among the residents.
+The security risk for expatriates in Tuvalu is low.
+Risks include low levels of petty crime.
 The population in Funafuti is 0.005 Mil (2014 est.), while the inflation rate is 3.8% (2014 est.).

 Cost Of Living